A Gorgeous Summer Night in Hong Kong

 How Much?
 There are many ways to experience the races, from General Stand to Private Boxes and

 special packages including dinner and drinks.
 General Stand entrance starts at HK10.
-You can join this guided experience and learn all about horse racing and betting, Enjoy the HKJC horse races from the 2M roof deck.

 Hong Kong Events By Month